pburkholder/cheffian-examples/aws_ebs/README.md

     aws_secret_access_key = Secret
     endpoint = https://ec2.us-west-2.amazonaws.com

+For the EBS volumes:
+    Update `libraries/helper` to store the keys.
+IAM roles are better, details to come....

 SSH keys

 - AWS needs your public key stored with them, try `aws ec2 create-key-pair` or `aws ec2 import-key-pair`
 - Store the public key material in ~/.chef/keys
 - Use the keypair name in `recipes/default.rb` and `recipes/destroy.rb`

 HOW-TO: